HighCapable/YukiHookAPI/docs-source/src/en/guide/example.md

 ::: tip

-Starting with version `1.3.0`, YukiHookAPI has moved its own reflection API partially to [KavaRef](https://github.com/HighCapable/KavaRef), the reflection APIs in the demonstration section below use the `KavaRef` writing method.
+Starting with version `1.3.0`, YukiHookAPI has moved its own reflection API partially to [KavaRef](https://github.com/HighCapable/KavaRef), the reflection APIs in the demonstration section below use the KavaRef writing method.
-We no longer recommend using the `YukiHookAPI`'s own reflection API.
+We no longer recommend using the YukiHookAPI's own reflection API.

 :::